Wishbone (TV series): Books

 The TV series inspired several book series including Wishbone Classics, Wishbone Mysteries, and The Adventures of Wishbone.
 Altogether, more than fifty books have featured Wishbone, which continued to be published even after the TV series ended production.

 Video games

-There were also multiple video games based on the series in 1996 and 1997, such as Wishbone Activity Center, Wishbone Print Tricks, Wishbone and the Amazing Odyssey, and Wishbone Activity Zone.
+There are multiple video games based on the series in 1996 and 1997, including Wishbone Activity Center, Wishbone Print Tricks, Wishbone and the Amazing Odyssey, and Wishbone Activity Zone.

+Wishbone Activity Zone (1997), developed by Riedel Software Productions and published by Palladium Interactive, was released alongside a companion website.

 Film adaptation

 On July 15, 2020, it was announced that Universal Pictures and Mattel's film division are developing a film adaptation of the series.
 Peter Farrelly will produce the film while Roy Parker will write the screenplay and Robbie Brenner will executive produce.
 It will be the first theatrical collaboration between Universal and Mattel and the ninth Mattel Films project in development.

+The original Wishbone creative team was not involved in the Mattel/Universal film's development.
+First assistant director Joey Stewart had initiated an effort to reboot the franchise in 2015, working with producer Betty Buckley to pitch a new project to Mattel.
+Creator Rick Duffield and head writer Stephanie Simpson were also involved in the pitch.
+Simpson told Paste in 2022, "It feels like Wishbone is locked in the basement of Mattel and we can't seem to get that dog out of the basement."

+Documentary

+A behind-the-scenes documentary on the show was created in honor of its 30th anniversary.
+The film titled "What’s the Story, Wishbone?" was produced by Novel Tails LLC and features interviews with the original cast and crew.
+It debuted on PBS on May 27, 2026.

+Merchandise

+Products included talking plush toys, character-themed plush featuring Wishbone in literary costumes, and storybook playsets.
+University Games released a Wishbone board game in 1997.
+According to Texas Monthly, Lyrick Studios owner Dick Leach had hoped the show's merchandise would replicate the commercial success of Barney & Friends, but Wishbone products did not achieve the same breakthrough.

 Others

-In 2021, Wishbone was spoofed in the stop-motion parody TV series Robot Chicken episode (S11E11) "May Cause Episode Title to Cut Off Due to Word Lim" voiced by Breckin Meyer, where Wishbone plays the role of Anastasia Steele from the erotic romance novel Fifty Shades of Grey.
+In 2021, Wishbone was spoofed in the stop-motion parody TV series Robot Chicken episode (S11E11) "May Cause Episode Title to Cut Off Due to Word Lim", where Wishbone (voiced by Breckin Meyer) plays the role of Anastasia Steele from the erotic romance novel Fifty Shades of Grey.